lakshit1909/peppy/README.md

   11. The program prints whether the password is accepted, along with a suggested strong password example if it isn't.

 ## **Requirements for an "Accepted" Password**
-  -At least 6 characters long
+  1. At least 6 characters long
-  -Contains at least one uppercase letter
+  2. Contains at least one uppercase letter
-  -Contains at least one lowercase letter
+  3. Contains at least one lowercase letter
-  -Contains at least one number
+  4. Contains at least one number
-  -Contains at least one special character
+  5. Contains at least one special character
-  -Is not found in the common password list
+  6. Is not found in the common password list

 ## **Example Session**
   Enter password: qwerty123

-  -Capital letter is not there, use atleast one capital letter -Special character is not there, use atleast one special character
+  1. Capital letter is not there, use atleast one capital letter
+  2. Special character is not there, use atleast one special character

   Password does not meet the requirements.
   Use a password like J@ngmo-o782